docker/docs/language/golang/build-images.md

 ## Meet the example application

 To avoid losing focus on Docker's features, the sample application is a minimal HTTP server that has only three features:

 * It responds with a text message containing a heart symbol ("<3") on requests to `/`.
 * It responds with `{"Status" : "OK"}` JSON to the health check request on requests to `/ping`.
 * The port it listens on is configurable using the environment variable `HTTP_PORT`.
 The default value is `8080`.

 Thus, it somewhat mimics enough basic properties of a REST microservice to be useful for our learning of Docker.

-The source code for the application is in the [olliefr/docker-gs-ping](https://github.com/olliefr/docker-gs-ping){: target="_blank" rel="noopener" class="_"} GitHub repo.
+The source code for the application is in the [github.com/olliefr/docker-gs-ping](https://github.com/olliefr/docker-gs-ping){: target="_blank" rel="noopener" class="_"}
+GitHub repository.
 Please feel free to clone or fork it.

 For our present study, we clone it to our local machine: